msouth44/Meg-South/README.md

 This sample showcases code that was used to create a [wordcloud](wordcloud.md) that was done in the *The Hotetst Topics in Machine Learning* project found on DataCamp.

+This Sample shocases code that was used to create a [Seaborn plot scatter plot](age_nobel_winners-3.md) that was done in the *A Visual History of Nobel Prize Winners* project found on DataCamp.

 # Demos